On this dayApr 01, 1807

 During this period, The Colored American, a Black newspaper in Cincinnati, reported numerous examples of white people swindling money from Black people, and also highlighted cases in which authorities failed to prosecute white-on-Black violence after this law kept Black eyewitnesses from testifying.
 In 1841, after two white men murdered a Black man named Charles Scott in his Hamilton County home, a white judge relied on the 1807 testimony law to prohibit Mr. Scott’s widow—an eyewitness to the murder—from testifying at the white men’s trial.
 Although the men were convicted after the judge admitted the testimony of a different eyewitness—whom the judge deemed “white enough” under a broad interpretation of the law—Mrs. Scott was barred from helping to prosecute the men who killed her husband.
 The testimony law, which prioritized white supremacy over justice, was on the books for 42 years and not repealed until 1849.

-To learn more about the historical discrimination Black people have faced in the U.S. legal system, and how that injustice continues to undermine the credibility and reliability of the criminal justice system today, see the Equal Justice Initiative’s report, Illegal Racial Discrimination in Jury Selection.
+To learn more about the historical discrimination Black people have faced in the U.S. legal system, and how that injustice continues to undermine the credibility and reliability of the criminal justice system today, read EJI's report, Race and the Jury: Illegal Discrimination in Jury Selection.